 Waiving CDL Skill Tests for Qualifying Veterans The U.S. Military is a highly mobile professional force, dependent on skilled drivers operating a wide range of vehicles, often in very harsh conditions.
 As service members leave the force and look for civilian work it is just common sense that they should be able to utilize their hard-earned skills in civilian employment.
 Now, veterans that meet certain qualifications can put those skills to use to get a good civilian job which simultaneously helps Alaskan employers find qualified and motivated employees.
 This is a win for everyone.
 I was a co-sponsor of this legislation.

 Establishing Vietnam Veterans Day Alaska has more active duty and veteran military personnel per capita than any other state.
 A large percentage of those veterans are from the Vietnam era and they deserve recognition.
-I was one of many legislators who supported this bill and am happy to say that March 29 of every year is now Vietnam Veterans Day.
+I am happy to say that March 29 of every year is now Vietnam Veterans Day.
 Don’t forget to thank a veteran for service that day — and every other day for that matter.
 I co-sponsored this bill.

 Securing PFD’s for Deployed Alaskan Military The purpose of this bill is to permit a person who has a power of attorney for an individual who is on active duty with the United States Military outside the State of Alaska to sign and file a permanent fund dividend application on behalf of such an individual.
-Some Alaskans serving in combat zones like Iraq were not getting their permanent fund dividend checks because they were unable to sign their applications.
+Some Alaskans serving in combat zones like Iraq were not getting their permanent fund dividend checks because they were unable to get their applications and send them in.
 It just makes sense to allow someone who has a Power of Attorney to sign for people in this special situation and not deprive military personnel of their rightful dividends.
 I co-sponsored this bill.

 Protecting Military Widows from Over-taxation This bill created an optional exemption from municipal property taxes for the residences of the widows and widowers of service members who were killed in the line of duty.
 For those who paid the ultimate sacrifice it was the least we could do to help the ones they loved.
 I co-sponsored this bill.